 - Join the COVID-19 Sonoma & Marin Mutual Aid group on Facebook

-- Sonoma County Emergency & Preparedness’ page on COVID-19 – their General Disaster Preparedness Page is also helpful, and includes information about Citizens Organized to Prepare for Emergencies (COPE) and Community Emergency Response Teams (CERT)
+- Sonoma County Emergency & Preparedness’ page on COVID-19 – their General Disaster Preparedness Page is also helpful.

 - City of Healdsburg’s news page has updates on local coronavirus response

 - Our World in Data has a resource page for COVID-19, with tons of data and daily updates.